 Colin Heasley was born and raised in rural upstate New York.
 His debut short stories are forthcoming in Columbia Journal and McSweeney’s Quarterly Concern, where he is a runner-up for the 2025 Stephen Dixon Award in Short Fiction.

-Shortly after, he became a contributor to a small humor website with ~1,000 followers for an unheard-of audience in comedy—women!—called Reductress.
-His satire has since appeared in Electric Literature, The Offing, McSweeney’s Internet Tendency, and The New Yorker, among many others.
+Colin began writing for the internet as an Editorial Fellow at BuzzFeed, during the vicious heyday of the millennial content farm.
+His satire has since appeared online in Reductress, Electric Literature, The Offing, McSweeney’s Internet Tendency, and The New Yorker, among many others.

 Colin lives in Los Angeles with his partner, the jazz singer and composer Michael Mayo.